Dr. Robert Echenberg answers questions and offers his own comments on PGAD

 Is PGAD different than women who experience multiple orgasms?

 YES, it is very different.
 Perfectly normal, healthy women have long been known to be able to achieve multiple orgasms with pleasurable sexual activity.
 PGAD is not related to normal pleasurable sexual response.
-It is a neurologic disorder related to how chronic pain is processed from the genital region to the brain.
+It is a complex neurologic and inflammatory disorder related to how signals are processed from the genital region to the brain.

-Numbers of women may go through incremental stages of “under the radar” bladder and urethral sensitivities, along with early pudendal neuralgia symptoms, during which time they may initially feel more “arousal” intensity during genuine sexual activity.
+Numbers of women may go through incremental stages of “under the radar” bladder and urethral sensitivities, along with early pudendal or other pelvic neuropathic symptoms, during which time they may initially feel more “arousal” intensity during genuine sexual activity.
 Later, their increased sensitivity begins to turn to an annoyance or a discomfort, and this can eventually lead to various descriptions of pain, burning, pressure, cramping, stabbing, and worse.

 At the same time these women may discover that the pleasure sensation that has become more irritating may correlate with urethral and/or bladder sensitivity.
 In addition, a large number of the women we see with pain related to sexual activity often will tell us that they can achieve arousal and even orgasmic response, but that they “pay for it” with pain and cramping that may last for some days thereafter.